epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 Windows:
 1. feedparser version 5.2.1 (`pip install feedparser==5.2.1`)
 2. html2text version 2019.9.26 (`pip install html2text==2019.9.26`)
+3. fpdf version 1.7.2 (`pip install fpdf==1.7.2`)

+To convert the news to pdf, it is highly recommended to check if `ARIALUNI.TTF` is inside the rss_reader folder.

 Linux:
 1. feedparser version 5.2.1 (`sudo pip3 install feedparser==5.2.1`)
 2. html2text version 2019.9.26 (`sudo pip3 install html2text==2019.9.26`)
+3. fpdf version 1.7.2 (`sudo pip3 install fpdf==1.7.2`)

+To convert the news to pdf, it is highly recommended to check if `ARIALUNI.TTF` is inside the rss_reader folder.
 ====================================================================================================================

 Windows: